zerodotdev/LUNA-A430Ai--Tenshi/README.md

 - (All code is stored in the resourses folder in the release as well as the main branch code folder if you do not trust me)
 - Move The Luna folder, and all files to root C:\
 - Locate *key.txt*
-- it should be blank grab a hugging face api key from: https://huggingface.co/settings/tokens
+- it should be blank grab a hugging face api key from [here](https://huggingface.co/settings/tokens)
 - Paste your key and nothing els into the .txt file
-- Locate *fetch_dialogue_data.py* in resources, run it. it will generate the json database for luna (Do this only if the provided json file has an issue)
+- Locate *fetch_dialogue_data.py* in resources, run it. it will generate the json database for luna (not main branch) (Do this only if the provided json file has an issue)
 - run the shortcut, it will open the script files in the right order.
 - For every file that trys to open, uncheck the "allways ask me before opening" check box or you will get an error and luna will not run.